 This question is most commonly asked when service has been cut off for non-payment.
-Your water can also be cut off for back water taxes when the attorney’s request.
 The best answer cannot be given until a customer service representative looks at the customer’s account.

 Do you send a notice before water is disconnected for non-payment?

-Yes, the District makes several attempts to communicate to the customer that the service address is in danger of disconnect.
+Yes, as a courtesy, the District makes several attempts to communicate to the customer that the service address is in danger of disconnect.
 The first way is by printing a past due bill on pink paper, and notating on the bottom of the bill the disconnect date.
-The second attempt is by a hand delivered doorknocker a day before service will be disconnected.
-The third way is by a phone call made through our Mass Notification system.
+The District will also contact you by phone call, text or e-mail made through our Mass Notification system.
 Please make sure that the office always has the most current contact phone numbers and email address for your account.

 What will I need to pay if my water is disconnected for non-payment?